 - Joining network-related ad hoc advisory groups to address specific and timely topics

-Corporate Social Responsibility (CSR) is becoming more embedded into the culture of a company.
+The Social Impact Network is becoming more embedded into the culture of a company.
 That is why we’re looking for CSR professionals like you to share your ideas and join today.
 This is a free members-only network open to CSR practitioners.
-Network members can connect with other professionals who face similar challenges, share industry trends, and collaborate on best practices.
+Network members can connect with other professionals who face similar challenges, share industry trends and collaborate on best practices.

 Want to keep company with some of the world’s most experienced international public affairs practitioners?
 Become part of the Council’s International Network (IN), where you will discover programs and services that guide public affairs professionals working at companies around the globe.